asklootz/IS110/README.md

 ## Module 3
 Modeule for week three, working on making a simple script that will take a users information and create a student-class object.
 This will then allow us to run differnt attributes in different methods required for the tasks.

+## Module 4
+Module for week four is based on chapter 4 in the book "Visual C#, How to program, 6th edition" by Paul Deitel and Harvey Deitel
+It covers tasts 4.9 to 4.12 after what was asked from the school